Hemant-3922/OnlineSaleAndPurchase/README.md

 # OnlineSaleAndPurchase
-making a platform for selling and purchasing goods online
+making a platform for selling and purchasing goods online using springboot